 The Marlow family are very close friends of ours.
 Pam and Phil are the same age as my parents, and they all knew each other before I was born.
-Their children are Rob and Suzanne.
-Our families have shared many times together, for example camping in the sandhills together every Easter when I was young.
+Their children are a little younger than my sister and me, and our families used to camp in the sandhills together every Easter when I was young.
 These days, Pam helps me with my fortnightly shopping.

 Pam has several creative pursuits, for example she writes haiku and couples it with photographs.
 She is hopeful of publication, and I hope to have more to say about her haiku in the future.

-Another thing she has occasionally done is to build models, particularly of old buildings and towns.
+She has also occasionally built models, particularly of old buildings and towns.
 In the year 2000, for a university topic then called Advanced Professional English and later re-named Creative Non-Fiction, I interviewed Pam and wrote an article about her model-making adventures.

 The article I wrote is reproduced below for your pleasure.